opercoder/opercoder/README.md

 #### Contacts
 How to reach me: https://t.me/opercode

 #stophatingrussians
 Capitalism and its propagandizing politicians are a global evil.
 Be friends and love everyone regardless of skin color and language.
+War is always terrible.
+It doesn't matter who started it and when.
+And the one who sows discord and civil wars around the world is terrible.